The Hundred Betting Offers 2021

 The Structure Of The Tournament

 The Hundred tournament takes place during the school summer holidays and lasts for 31 days.
-It will run from the middle of July until the middle of August, with the 8 city-based teams playing four times at home and four times away.
+It runs during July and August with the 8 city-based teams playing four times at home and four times away.

-The structure will be similar to the Australian Twenty20 Big Bash League, which also features 8 city-based franchise teams.
+The structure is similar to the Australian Twenty20 Big Bash League, which also features 8 city-based franchise teams.
 Each team will play their closes rivals twice, resulting in 32 games having been played in total by the time the play-offs come around.

 At the end of the league campaign the top 4 teams move into the play-offs, using a similar format to that which you might have seen in play in the Indian Premier League/ The top 2 teams play each other, with the winner going into the final.